-5-The Lord may use visions or dreams to show you His calling.
+6-The Lord may use visions or dreams to affirm His calling to you.
 “And a vision appeared to Paul in the night; There stood a man of Macedonia, and prayed him, saying, Come over into Macedonia, and help us.
 And after he had seen the vision, immediately we endeavoured to go into Macedonia, assuredly gathering that the Lord had called us for to preach the gospel unto them” (Acts 16:9,10).

-6-Look for the opportunity to preach as Paul did in Athens (Acts 17:21-32).
-If the response to early efforts at preaching is positive, this is a good sign that a minister has the gift of teaching from the Holy Spirit (Ephesians 4:11).
+7-Look for the opportunity to preach as Paul did in Athens (Acts 17:21-32).
+If the response to early efforts at your preaching is positive, this is a good sign that you have the gift of teaching from the Holy Spirit (Ephesians 4:11).